Ventilator Application of Speaking Valves

 Benefits of Using the Passy-Muir Valve during Mechanical Ventilation

 In terms of quality of life and speech, in a retrospective study, patients on mechanical ventilation reported that being unable to communicate evoked feelings of insecurity, fear and panic, and anxiety which made it difficulty to sleep and rest.
 The isolation due to communication difficulties was reported to be a greater problem than any direct airway related issues and was ranked worse than pain, suctioning and difficulty breathing (Bergbom- Engberg, I & Haljamäe H., 1989).
 This frustration can be reduced by providing a means of communication.
-A recent study reports increased satisfaction and quality of life for tracheostomised ICU patients once able to verbally communicate using a SV.
+A recent study reports increased satisfaction and quality of life for tracheostomised ICU patients once able to verbally communicate using a speaking valve.

 Procedure for Placing a Speaking Valve during Mechanical Ventilation